qlkwej/vulnscan/.github/CONTRIBUTING.md

-# Contributing to Security Bench
+# Contributing to Vulnerability Scanner

 **First:** if you're unsure or afraid of _anything_, just ask or submit the issue or pull request anyways.
 You won't be yelled at for